schriftgestalt/DrawBotGlyphsPlugin/README.md

 ## Installation and requirements

 To install, double click the `DrawBot.glyphsPlugin` file.
+It requires at least Glyphs 2.1.1 (777).

 The plugin needs these packages.
 They can be installed from within Glyphs in Preferences > Addons.
 * [vanilla](https://github.com/typesupply/vanilla)